Deep Learning as the Disciplined Construction of Tame Objects: Convergence of Subgradient Method

 At this stage, it should be clear that the behavior of AD on functions that feature nonsmooth components is surprisingly not straightforward, and deserves investigation.
-To address this issue, Bolte and Pauwels introduced in 2020 a theory that formalize AD methods as instances of \emph{Conservative Fields} \cite{bolte2020mathematical,bolteConservativeSetValued2021}.
+To address this issue, Bolte and Pauwels introduced in 2020 a theory that formalizes AD methods as instances of \emph{Conservative Fields} \cite{bolte2020mathematical,bolteConservativeSetValued2021}.
 One key takeaway is that any definable Conservative Field applied to a definable function returns the gradient of the function almost everywhere; see Th.~8, Coro.~5 and Rem.~11 in \cite{bolte2020mathematical}.
 Besides, any convex-valued conservative field contains the Clarke subdifferential.
-Another notable feature is that the \cref{cor:projformula} for Clarke's subdifferential extends to conservative fields: Lewis and Tian \cite[Th.
+Another notable feature is that \cref{cor:projformula} for Clarke's subdifferential extends to conservative fields: Lewis and Tian \cite[Th.
 2.2]{lewisStructureConservativeGradient2021} show that, for a conservative field of a function, there exists a Whitney stratification of that function (\cref{def:stratifVerdier}) such that, at any point, the conservative field is contained in the sum of the Clarke subdifferential of the function with the normal space to the stratum at that point.
-Finally, this theory allows to give convergence guarantees for AD-based implementations of SSM, such as in Pytorch \cite{paszke2017automatic} or Tensorflow \cite{abadi2016tensorflow}, thus bridging the gap between the convergence result detailed above and actual implementations; see \eg{} \cite[Th.~4]{bolte2020mathematical}.
+Finally, this theory allows one to give convergence guarantees for AD-based implementations of SSM, such as in PyTorch \cite{paszke2017automatic} or TensorFlow \cite{abadi2016tensorflow}, thus bridging the gap between the convergence result detailed above and actual implementations; see \eg{} \cite[Th.~4]{bolte2020mathematical}.

-In conclusion, the definability of the functions provide a notion of \emph{chain rule} for a variety of notions of derivatives, including the Clarke subdifferential, recall \cref{lemma:chainrule}, and AD methods, see \eg{} \cite[Th.
+In conclusion, the definability of the functions provides a notion of \emph{chain rule} for a variety of notions of derivatives.
+Such notions include the Clarke subdifferential, recall \cref{lemma:chainrule}, and AD methods, see \eg{} \cite[Th.
 3]{bolte2020mathematical} and \cite[Coro.
 5]{bolteConservativeSetValued2021}.
-This observation provides theoretical understanding of AD, and guarantees of convergence for AD-based methods, under a realistic set of assumptions on the functions and the algorithms.
+This observation provides a theoretical understanding of AD, which is a solid theoretical foundation to develop convergence guarantees for AD-based methods, under a realistic set of assumptions on the functions and algorithms.

-\section{conclusion}
+\section{Conclusion}